 The fact is that pregnancy after cervical cancer and treatment with LEEP, cone biopsy or trachelectomy will not be the same as a normal pregnancy.
 You will need to see a perinatologist starting early in your pregnancy to monitor your cervix, but for most women, nothing bad happens.

 In fact, I enjoyed the extra attention because it meant I got more ultrasounds to see my baby!
 It was fun to see him every month.
 So in my experience, pregnancy after cervical cancer went really well.
+I'm not saying it was stress-free, but I actually went full-term without a cerclage.

 Do you have a great story about this?
 Share it!
 I know I'm not the only woman to have a baby after going through several cervical surgeries, so let's spread the hope!
 Or if you have questions, let me know.